moov2/GameUIPatterns/pattern-library/src/docs/components.md

 When to use is a section to show the need for the component.
 What type of games benefit from the component?
 Which games <span class="text--bold">require</span> the component?

-It is recommended that for the "When To Use" and "Solution" a list is used for each field.
-This field usually uses the "Divided" and "Bullets" classes.
-More can be found about the list components over at [the lists documentation](/components.html#lists).

-If unsure of how to layout the classes, view an existing example to get an understanding of the structure

 #### Solution

 The solution is how the pattern is used.
 Think about what the component needs to convey, colours often used, icongraphy and labels that are included.

-As mentioned in the "When To Use" description, it is recommended that for the "When To Use" and "Solution" a list is used for each field.
-This field usually uses the "Divided" and "Bullets" classes.
-More can be found about the list components over at [the lists documentation](/components.html#lists).

-If unsure of how to layout the classes, view an existing example to get an understanding of the structure

 #### Technical Details